Theatre of Italy: Main Italian theatres

 La Scala, abbreviation in Italian of the official name Teatro alla Scala, is a famous opera house in Milan, Italy.
 The theatre was inaugurated on 3 August 1778 and was originally known as the Nuovo Regio Ducale Teatro alla Scala (New Royal-Ducal Theatre alla Scala).
 The premiere performance was Antonio Salieri's Europa riconosciuta.
 La Scala's season opens on 7 December, Saint Ambrose's Day, the feast day of Milan's patron saint.
 All performances must end before midnight, and long operas start earlier in the evening when necessary.
 The Museo Teatrale alla Scala (La Scala Theatre Museum), accessible from the theatre's foyer and a part of the house, contains a collection of paintings, drafts, statues, costumes, and other documents regarding La Scala's and opera history in general.
-La Scala also hosts the Accademia d'Arti e Mestieri dello Spettacolo (Academy for the Performing Arts).
+La Scala also hosts the Accademia d'Arti e Mestieri dello Spettacolo.
 Its goal is to train a new generation of young musicians, technical staff, and dancers (at the Scuola di Ballo del Teatro alla Scala, one of the Academy's divisions).
-Above the boxes, La Scala has a gallery—called the loggione—where the less wealthy can watch the performances.
+Above the boxes, La Scala has a gallery—called loggione—where the less wealthy can watch the performances.
 The gallery is typically crowded with the most critical opera aficionados, known as the loggionisti, who can be ecstatic or merciless towards singers' perceived successes or failures.
 For their failures, artists receive a "baptism of fire" from these aficionados, and fiascos are long remembered.
 For example, in 2006, tenor Roberto Alagna left the stage after being booed during a performance of Aida, forcing his understudy, Antonello Palombi, to quickly replace him mid-scene without time to change into a costume.
 Alagna did not return to the production.